Arthropod adhesion: Convergence with tetrapods

-Smooth adhesive pads are an example of convergent evolution between amphibians (geckos and frogs), arthropods and mammals (possum).
+Smooth adhesive pads are an example of convergent evolution between amphibians (geckos and frogs), arthropods, and mammals (possum).
 The mechanisms involved even appear to be similar.
 This could indicate that this method of locomotion has found its optimal form in many species of animals.
-Hairy attachment systems of the gekkonid lizards and spiders do not produce fluids, these organisms rely on van der Waals interactions for the generation of strong attractive forces.
+Hairy attachment systems of the gekkonid lizards and spiders do not produce fluids; these organisms rely on van der Waals interactions for the generation of strong attractive forces.
 Tree frog toe-pads are made of columnar epithelial cells that are separated from each other at the apices.
-Pores for mucous glands open into the channels that are between the cells which create a toe pad epithelium that has an array of flat topped cells with mucous filled grooves between them.
+Pores for mucous glands open into the channels that are between the cells which create a toe pad epithelium that has an array of flat topped cells with mucus-filled grooves between them.
 The purpose of having cells separated at the tip is to allow the toe to conform to the structure it will adhere to.
-The hexagonal design around the outside of the cells (similar to the crickets) is likely to allow for the mucous to spread evenly over the cell.
+The hexagonal design around the outside of the cells (similar to the crickets) is likely to allow for the mucus to spread evenly over the cell.
 Smooth adhesive pads are found in arboreal possums, which are marsupials that glide between trees.
 The possum is also capable of using smooth adhesive pads to climb vertically, making use of large toe pads.
-The pads consist of an epidermal layer of stratified squamous epithelium with the outer most layer's cells being flattened.
+The pads consist of an epidermal layer of stratified squamous epithelium, with the outer most layer's cells being flattened.
 The pad has alternating ridges and grooves with sweat glands emptying into the grooves providing fluid for wet adhesion.
 Bats have also evolved adhesive pads separately.
 Some bats make use of an adhesive appendage, while others have suctioning adhesive organs.